murlishubh11/Board_Battle/README.md

 Technologies Used-->
-Board Battle is a web-based game created using HTML, CSS, and JavaScript.
+Board Battle is a web-based game created using REACT.

 Future Enhancement-->
 Future enhancements to Board Battle may include: